yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 Immediately below are a set of instructions that allow you to execute the cpt software quickly.
 There are no explanations of the steps here.
 Please look at the rest of the README file if you have any problems.

 This software uses Anaconda with Python 3.9 so you will need to install and open an Anaconda shell.
-Once that is open, move to the top directory of ffea-meshing (the directory with the file README.md in it) and type the following the FIRST time you run the ffea-meshing software.
+Once that is open, move to the top directory of tet_mesh_tools (the directory with the file README.md in it) and type the following the FIRST time you run the tet_mesh_tools software.
 Not all the instructions are required for later runs:

-`conda env create -f environment_ffea-mesh.yml`
+`conda env create -f environment_tetmesht.yml`

 Next, activate the cpt Anaconda environment using the following command:

-`conda activate ffea-mesh`
+`conda activate tetmesht`

-Now install the cpt tools into the cpt environment:
+Now install the tools into the environment:

 `pip install --editable . -v`